Printmaking

 Jean Gumpper

-Tuition $1,050
+Tuition $1,345

-Code R1110-22
+Code R0404-25

 This rigorous, engaging printmaking workshop focuses on monoprint and woodcut methods with an emphasis on layering color to produce luminous results.
-Students begin with observational studies from the natural world and then explore trace, stencil, painterly and multiple-plate monotype methods.
+We begin with observational studies from the natural world, and explore trace, stencil, painterly, and multiple plate monotype methods.
 Woodcut techniques are then added to layer transparent and opaque color to create a radiant sense of space.
-Participants make both editioned and unique prints, alternating between structure and improvisation.
-This back-and-forth serves as the format for the course as one combines printing using a woodcut matrix with a variety of monoprint methods.
+We make both editioned and unique prints, alternating between structure and improvisation.
+This back-and-forth serves as the format for the course as we combine printing using a woodcut matrix with a variety of monoprint methods.

 -